-The dimensions of the bat were finally agreed during the first baseball convention in 1857.
-The dimensions were described as round, not to be more than two and one-half inches around in its thickest part, and the length could be decided according to the suitability of the striker.
+The bat dimensions were finally agreed during the first baseball convention in 1857.
+The dimensions were described as round, not to be more than 2.5 inches around in its thickest part, and the length could be decided according to the suitability of the striker.
 However, during the 1868 season, it was decided that the bat could not be longer than 42 inches.

 Though it is not possible to pinpoint the first player to wear a glove, but reports indicate that it was as early as 1860 when catchers wore them.
 In 1885, Arthur Irwin, in order to protect his two broken fingers, added 'padding' to his buckskin glove.
 This is probably the first instance of a player introducing noticeable padding to a glove.

 As the evolution of the glove progressed, the National League and American Association of Baseball Clubs instituted a rule in 1895, which stated, "The catcher and the first baseman are permitted to wear a glove or mitt of any size, shape or weight.